A big aspect of being a grown up, is learning to own up.

 Every “No” you receive, means that person saying it, if they’d say “Yes”, they’d get off course.

 Every “No” you receive means that the person saying it respects you, what you are asking of them, and that what you are requesting deserves optimal love, care and investing in.

 All a “No” means, is that this route is not the best option for you and somewhere out there is a person or business whose purpose and direction lines right up with what you are working to build.
 That person or business is eagerly seeking what you are wanting to do or be part of – you just have to keep looking until you find them.
 Don’t sell yourself short.

 What you are working on and believing in deserves the best you can dream of!

 This means owning up to your decisions, owning up to your “Yes’s and No’s.”
-It means changing how you give and receive those “Yes’s and No’s”.
+It means growing up and changing how you give and receive those “Yes’s and No’s”.

 Utilize these techniques in your decision making process and watch how life begins to change for you, in your favor.

 Sign Up below for Motivation & Tips to help you succeed!